-Arthur Rishi, Artistic Administrator
+Arthur Rishi, Co-Executive Director

 Arthur Rishi can be found both behind the scenes and on concert stages in the Boston area.
 As an arts administrator, he has held positions with Handel & Haydn Society, Emmanuel Music, Northeastern University’s Department of Music and Center for the Arts, Opera Theatre of Connecticut, Choral Music Program at Harvard-Radcliffe, and the New Haven Symphony Orchestra.
 He was co-founder and Executive Director of Prism Opera, a chamber opera company, and currently serves as artistic director of the Class of 1959 Chapel Concert Series at Harvard Business School, and as Music Director of St. Mary of the Assumption Parish in Brookline.